qureshiaquib/qureshiaquib.github.io/_posts/2024-03-16-mergers-and-acquisitions-on-azure.md

 ---
-title: "Mergers, Acquisitions and Movements in Azure"
+title: "How to Handle Mergers, Acquisitions and Movements in Azure"
 date: 2024-3-16 12:00:00 +500
 categories: [tech-blog]
 tags: [Azure Enterprise Agreement]